 I hesitated.
 I’d loved you for 8 years.

 Why didn’t I tell you that I wanted it to be true?
 What if I had?
 “Come here, just come.
 Come to New York.
 We’ll figure it all out, the money will come.”

 How many times were we just around the corner from a whole different life?

-As I think of this, I hear my roommate stir in her room.
-We’re going to plant a garden this summer.
+I hear my roommate stir in her room.
+We’re planting a garden this summer.
 Can you garden where you are?
 Do you have a home with a backyard?

 Boy, didn’t we live in heinous apartments during those early 20 years.
 Broke as hell, I don’t know who’s was worse – yours or mine.
 I had rats but you had no space.
 And you always griped that the heating was out.
 Do you still eat peanut butter sandwiches?
 I imagine you have some money now.
 I hope you upgraded to almond butter.

 Come to think of it, it’s been half a decade since those years we lived on separate continents, smoking Skype cigarettes together on cracked, stained apartment stoops.